bhowmikp/AWS-certification-notes/associateDeveloper/developerAssociate.md

     - M instance are instance types that are mixed
     - T2/T3 instance types are "burstable"
         - Burst means that overall, the instance has OK CPU performance
-        - Whtn the machine needs to process something unexpected it can burstm abd COU can be very good
+        - When the machine needs to process something unexpected it can burst and CPU can be very good
         - It the machine bursts, it utilizes "burst credits".
 If all the credits are gone, the CPU becomes BAD.
         - If the machine stops bursting, credits are accumulated over time
     - Hands on